Novation agreement: transfer debt to new debtor

-Use this novation agreement to transfer a debt obligation from one party to another (i.e. change who will repay the debt).
+Use this agreement to change who will repay a debt.
 Common uses are when a business is sold and the purchaser takes on the liabilities of the seller, or when restructuring debt (a third party buys the obligation to repay a loan and interest).

-A common misconception is that a novation of a debt is a cancellation of old debt in exchange for issuance of new.
-Instead, novation just changes the parties to the original contract and doesn’t create a new contract.
+A common misconception is that novating is the same as cancelling the original contract and creating a new one.
+In actual fact, it is simply changing th parties to the contract.
 In most cases, novation is an easier option than cancelling and drawing new agreements.

-This is a simple yet comprehensive agreement that can be used to novate any debt, usually with only minimal editing.
+This is a simple yet comprehensive agreement that can be used for many situations, usually with only minimal editing.

 The consent of all three parties - the transferee, the transferor and the other contracting party - is required to effect any novation.
-Unless you specifically require the consent of the other contracting party (perhaps because your contract has a non-assignment clause), our assignment agreement may be an even simpler way of transferring your contract to someone else.
+Unless you specifically require the consent of the other contracting party (perhaps because your contract has a non-assignment clause), our using an agreement to assign may be an even simpler way of transferring your contract to someone else.

 Why not a deed of novation?

-We have a longer article titled Deeds: clearing the confusion on what a deed is, when to use one and why that explains why a deed of novation is unlikely to be required in practice.
+We have a longer article about deeds and when they should be used that explains why a deed of novation is unlikely to be required in practice.

 To summarise the article, the deed format is used where one party to a contract receives no consideration.
-However, a novation is invariably "for value", and as such, a deed of novation confers little additional advantage.
+However, a novation is invariably "for value", and as such, using a deed confers little additional advantage.

-This document can be used to transfer any loan or debt to an individual or company provided that the creditor agrees to the transfer.
+This contract can be used to transfer any loan or debt to an individual or company provided that the creditor agrees to the transfer.

-You should use this novation agreement, rather than an assignment agreement if all parties to the contract will agree to the change and sign the contract.
-Its usually easier just to get the transferring parties to sign an assignment agreement, but some contracts have non-assignment clauses that mean that novation is the only valid way of transferring the contract to someone else.
+You should use this agreement, rather than one of assignment if all parties to the contract agree to the changes.
 If in doubt, use this agreement and obtain consent from all involved.

 Changing who will receive the debt repayments

-If you want to transfer the debt to another creditor (i.e. change who will receive the repayments), then the following novation agreement will be more suitable:
+If you want to transfer the debt to another creditor (i.e. change who will receive the repayments), then this agreement should be used.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.